triggermesh/docs/docs/guides/dataweavetransformation.md

 ```

 ## Deploying the `EventDisplay` Service
-Let's now deploy the end of our event flow.
+Let's now deploy the Sink of our event flow.
 The `EventDisplay` is a simple application that can be used to display CloudEvents.
 It can
 be deployed by writing the following YAML in a file and using `kubectl apply -f <manifest.yaml>`:

 ```yaml